vercel/next.js/docs/basic-features/environment-variables.md

 By default all environment variables loaded through `.env.local` are only available in the Node.js environment, meaning they won't be exposed to the browser.

-In order to expose a variable to the browser you can prefix the variable with `NEXT_PUBLIC_`.
+In order to expose a variable to the browser you have to prefix the variable with `NEXT_PUBLIC_`.
 For example:

 ```bash
 NEXT_PUBLIC_ANALYTICS_ID=abcdefghijk